Babes in Arms

-Babes in Arms is a 1937 coming-of-age musical comedy with music by Richard Rodgers, lyrics by Lorenz Hart and book by Rodgers and Hart.
-It concerns a group of small-town Long Island teenagers who put on a show to avoid being sent to a work farm by the town sheriff when their actor parents go on the road for five months in an effort to earn some money by reviving vaudeville.

-Several songs in Babes in Arms became pop standards, including the title song, "Where or When", "My Funny Valentine", "The Lady Is a Tramp", "Johnny One Note" and "I Wish I Were in Love Again".
+Babes in Arms is a 1937 coming-of-age musical comedy with music by Richard Rodgers, lyrics by Lorenz Hart, and book by Rodgers and Hart.
+It concerns a group of small-town Long Island teenagers who put on a show to avoid being sent to a work farm by the town sheriff.
+Several songs in Babes in Arms became pop standards, including the title song, "Where or When", "The Lady Is a Tramp", and "My Funny Valentine".
 The film version, released in 1939, starred Judy Garland and Mickey Rooney and was directed by Busby Berkeley.

-Its radically revised plot retained only two songs from the original stage version—"Where or When" and "Babes in Arms".
-The film is credited with popularizing the "kids putting on a musical for charity" trope.
+Different versions

-The original version had strong political overtones with discussions of Nietzsche, a Communist character, and two African-American youths who are victims of racism.
-In 1959 George Oppenheimer created a "sanitized, de-politicized rewrite" which is now the most frequently performed version.
+The original version had strong political overtones with discussions of Nietzsche, the appearance of a Communist character, and two African-American youths who are victims of racism.
+In 1959 George Oppenheimer created a "sanitized, de-politicized rewrite" for stage performance; it is now the most frequently performed version.
 In the new version, the young people are trying to save a local summer stock theatre from being demolished, not trying to avoid being sent to a work farm.
 The sequence of the songs and orchestration are changed drastically, and the dance numbers eliminated.

-The sanitized version was the only one available for performance until 1998 when the Cincinnati College Conservatory of Music presented the original version (with a few race references slightly re-edited).
+The 1959 version was the only one available for performance until 1998 when the Cincinnati College Conservatory of Music presented the original version (with a few race references slightly re-edited).